Everest Base Camp By Road Overview

 - Drive all the way from Kathmandu and trace the same route back

-- Close up view of Mt.
-Everest another world acclaimed peaks like Mt.
+- Close-up view of Mt.
+Everest another world acclaimed peak like Mt.
 Cho Oyu, Ama Dablam, Lhotse, Nuptse etcetera

 - Reach the vantage point of the trek - Kala Patthar(5643 meters) to peek into Everest